Create and edit audiences

 - In the list of existing audiences, click the name of the audience you want to edit.

-If you edit the definition of an existing audience, new users are added to the audience based on the new definition.
+When you edit the definition of an existing audience, new users are added to the audience based on the new definition.
 Existing users who were added based on the previous definition remain in the audience until their membership duration expires.